YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that MUPIP encountered an error, which prevented the requested action.

-Action: Review the accompanying message(s) for additional information to identify the cause.
+Action: Review the accompanying message(s) to identify the cause that prevented MUPIP from performing the requested operation.

 --------------------
 MUNODBNAME